uiuc-ling-cl/uiuc-ling-cl.github.io/ling446/syllabus.md

 * *Scott Chacon* and *Ben Straub*, "Pro Git, Second Edition", Apress, 2014.
 [Available for free in multiple formats](https://git-scm.com/book/en/v2)

-	As a quick reference for the use of git, this book covers most of the hands-on commands for common operations on Git.
+	As a quick reference for using Git, this book covers most of the hands-on commands for common operations on Git.

 #### Required tools and software
 <!--